dagraham/nts-dgraham/README.md

 - m: Limit the diplay of nodes in the branches to the integer MAX levels.
 Use MAX = 0 to display all levels.

-- /: Incrementally search for matches for the case-insensitive regular expression REGEX.
+- /.
+Incrementally search for matches for the case-insensitive string SEARCH in the current display.
+When the search is active, press ",," (two commas successively) to clear the search or ".." to extend the search for matches to the complete notes for the active view.
+This is equivalent to invoking "f" with the same SEARCH argument.

 - f: Display complete notes that contain a match in the title, tags or body for the case-insensitive regular expression REGEX.